flammy/fsapi/FSAPI.md

 ### netRemote.nav.list

-get the menu for the current mode
+Get the menu for the current mode

+To prevent overhead you could get the number of items by netRemote.nav.numItems

+The -1 Parameter is the Start-Value, you could provide 4 to get all items with an index greater 4.

 Method: LIST_GET_NEXT